-- 1. Access the survey (web IPLAR) at this URL: http://il.countingopinions.com. - 2.
+- 1. Access the survey (web IPLAR) at this URL: https://il.countingopinions.com. - 2.
 In LibPAS, read all the information in the Data Input Instructions or help links (LibPAS information) and the Instructions link (Illinois State Library information). - 3.
 Click and explore the main links at the top of the Data Input screen: - Home - Print - Instructions - Help - 4.
-Print an IPLAR Working Copy and the Help/Instructions, if needed: - Print the IPLAR worksheet in order to gather data and prepare a working draft by selecting Print on the Data Input screen or the Instructions link on the homepage. - Help is available on the homepage and on the help link. - 5.
+Print an IPLAR Working Copy and the Help/Instructions, if needed: - Print the IPLAR worksheet in (if desired) by selecting Print on the Data Input screen or the Instructions link on the homepage. - Help is available on the homepage and on the help link. - 5.
 Complete a working paper draft, if needed, then enter responses into the survey (IPLAR). - 6.
 When you have completed all the data entry into the survey (IPLAR), then select the "Verify" button at the top, right corner of the page to view and resolve: